October 23, 2023Review Recipe

-VEGETABLES: You can’t go wrong with adding veggies to your alfredo.
+VEGETABLES: You can’t go wrong with adding veggies to your Alfredo.
 Try adding cooked broccoli, mushrooms, red peppers, or asparagus.

-PASTA: The classic choice to go with alfredo sauce is fettuccine, but there is no reason you can’t choose a different pasta shape.
+PASTA: The classic choice to go with Alfredo sauce is fettuccine, but there is no reason you can’t choose a different pasta shape.
 Pick your favorite pasta to mix with this creamy sauce.
 If you are able to find fresh homemade pasta, it would make this meal even more delicious.

-CHEESE: Olive Garden uses both parmesan and romano cheeses but you can just use parmesan.
+CHEESE: Olive Garden uses both parmesan and Romano cheeses but you can just use parmesan.
 Or you can use mozzarella, gruyere, asiago, gouda, or even an Italian cheese blend for this recipe.

-How To Make This Copycat Olive Garden Alfredo Sauce Recipe
+How to make Olive Garden Alfredo Sauce

 STEP ONE: Cook pasta per package directions, drain, and set aside.